emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ### Hourly Data <a id="hourly-data-r"></a>
 - <span style="color:gray;">'hourlyMerged.csv'</span>

-First I loaded the packages that I will be needing for the analysis in RStudio.
+First I loaded the packages that I will be needing for the hourly and daily data analysis in RStudio.
 I will be using tidyverse and lubridate.

-Load packages:
+Next, I uploaded both my hourly_merged datasets.

+Load packages and merged data into RStudio

 <details>
 <summary>Show R Code</summary>

 <pre><code class="language-r">
 #load packages needed for analysis
 library(tidyverse)
 library(lubridate)
+#import hourly_merged dataset
+> hourl_df<- read_csv("hourly_merged.csv")
 </code></pre>

 </details>

-Next, I uploaded both my hourly_merged and daily_merged datasets.
 Again I quickly checked if the data was uploaded accurately using the code below.
 <br>

 Successful Upload check: